ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "today/adams-photos/mill-race/2023-05-06_15.14.55" "800" /%}}
 {{% fig "today/adams-photos/mill-race/closer" "800" /%}}

+And this suggests the possibility that the location of the mill race bridge, and indeed, the entire length of the mill race could be accurately and unequivocally re-charted by detecting the disturbance of the soil that the construction of the raceway must have created.
+As I write this, based on the description attributed to Carl English, the mill race still exists, hidden underground, filled with stone instead of water.

 ## 1869 and 1883 as Magnetic Bearings

-A Dalebrook appropriation map from 1963 suggests the possibility that the mill race bridge, and therefore, the boundary line shared by Mills' Home and Dalebrook, may be approximately 82 links or 54 feet to the east of where it has generally been interpreted to be.
+A Dalebrook appropriation map from 1963 suggests the possibility that the mill race bridge was significantly to the east of the boundary line between Mills' Home and Dalebrook.

 {{% fig "brookton/maps/BF162361-001-map-565" "800" /%}}

+This could be corroborated by a reinterpretation of the original 1869 and 1883 Mills' Home deeds based on the bearings being magnetic instead of true.
+I will now explore this reinterpretation, which could move the center of the mill race bridge approximately 82 links or 54 feet to the east of where it has generally been interpreted to be, well into what has been traditionally thought to be the Dalebrook lot.

 Because the 1869 and 1883 descriptions use matching bearings for the eastern boundary line, I will reconcile the two descriptions by using a declination of **6°** for both, based on the table of magentic declinations already given, which should be adequate for my purposes.
 (There are 60 seconds in a minute and 60 minutes in a degree, so the difference in declination between the two dates is 1° 8', making the midpoint between the two measurements 6° 18' and I further rounded this down to 6° to match the precision of the original measurements, which do not specify minutes or seconds. )